camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 ### Request sending <a name="request-sending"></a>

-For scenarios testing individual operations, the request will be send by means of a single `When` step, indicating the `operationId` specified in the spec, as the `operationId` uniquely identifies the HTTP method and resource path.
+For scenarios testing individual operations, the request will be sent by means of a single `When` step, indicating the `operationId` specified in the spec, as the `operationId` uniquely identifies the HTTP method and resource path.
 E.g.:

 ```
 When the request "{operationId}" is sent